Methods of facial hair removal

 What are the available methods of facial hair removal?

 This is usually quick and easy.
 However, you may have to shave every day, and you may find you have unpleasant stubble in between shaves.

 This is effective if done regularly (around every 2-6 weeks), and may reduce regrowth.
 However, it may be painful and can cause redness.

 This can make dark hair less noticeable in the short term but it may irritate your skin.
 It also does not remove the hair, but merely lightens it so that it is less visible.

 Facial threading practitioners pull hair out by a thread in a criss-cross movement.
 This will need to be repeated every 2-6 weeks.
-Levels of pain vary between women, but it is generally believed to be less painful than waxing.
+Many women find this more painful than waxing, but this varies from person to person.

 Hair removal creams

 Vaniqa, which we offer through our online service, is a cream which reduces hair growth by acting on enzymes in hair follicles.
 It is applied in a thin layer twice a day, and can provide a long-term solution to excess facial hair growth.
-You will have to continue to use it, as your facial hair will grow back in around eight weeks if you stop treatment.
+It’s an ongoing treatment: it’s usually applied twice daily and once you stop the facial hair will grow back within eight weeks.

 A small electric charge is used to destroy hair cells and thereby remove hair permanently.
 This may take multiple treatment sessions over a long time, but the result is permanent.
 Treatment can be painful and change your skin colour.